Six people needed to rescue 12-stone St Bernard dog

 The breed has a long association as a rescue dog in the Swiss Alps.

 The RSPCA suspect the owners left the dog behind, along with cat and a hamster.

-The dog was lifted through the window by three police officers, two members of public and RSPCA inspector Gemma Cooper.'New homes'
+The dog was lifted through the window by three police officers, two members of public and RSPCA inspector Gemma Cooper.

 The officers had to go through the front window of the house as there were no keys available.

 The animal charity said the three pets appeared to be "in reasonable condition" despite the time on their own.